victorkohler/pwf/docs/quickstart.rst

     dictionary.
 The key is the name of the file and the value a PWF FileWrapper object.

+``request.stream``
+    Returns a cached version of the wsgi.input stream.

 ``request.environ``
     Returns the raw WSGI environ dict.